 Organisation/Agency Service Statutory or voluntary Hardiker Level Disability services and supports conti nued Monaghan Disability Network A network of people with/without a disabilty who advocate for disabilty rights and meet in Monaghan Integrated Development Community 2-4 National Federation of Arch Clubs A Monaghan Town Arch Club provides a social outlet for people with special needs.
 To develop their social skills, self-esteem and quality of life and provide support.
-Aimed at members aged 16+ yrs onaghan Town Arch Club provides a social outlet Voluntary eople with special needs.
-To develop their social , self-esteem and quality of life and provide Unique Parents support group Support group of parents with children who have additional needs.
+Aimed at members aged 16+ yrs Voluntary 2-3 Unique Parents support group Support group of parents with children who have additional needs.
 We aim to help each other with tips and advice we have accumulated through experience gained from our own children.
 Voluntary 2+ Parents and Friends of persons with an intellectual disability The mission of Monaghan Parents and Friends is to promote the right of people with an intellectual disability and their families.
 Voluntary 2+ Education /Training Cavan and Monaghan Education & Training Board Cavan and Monaghan Education and Training Board provide a wide range of services across the counties of Cavan and Monaghan including: Second Level School ; Further Education Colleges; Adult Education Services; Youthreach; Youth Services Outdoor Education; Prison Education;Art Education Statutory 1 Youthreach: Monaghan Town Carrickmacross Castleblayney Youthreach is a Department of Education and Skills official education, training and work experience programme for early school leavers aged 15 - 20.
 It is managed through CMETB.
 25 places capacity in each town Statutory 2+ NEPS National Education Psychological Service NEPS is part of the Department of Education and Skills.
 NEPS psychologists work with both primary and post-primary schools and are concerned with learning, behaviour, social and emotional development.
 Each psychologist is assigned to a group of schools.
 Statutory 1+ Tusla - Education and Welfare Officers The statutory and school support services of the Child and Family Agency's Educational Welfare Services work together collaboratively and cohesively with schools and other relevant services to secure better educational outcomes for children and young people.
 Statutory 2+ Family/ School Liaison officer Non-DEIS Schools Non- CMETB Funded Focusing on Monaghan town Delivered through Monaghan Education Centre Statutory 1+ Primary Schools 2018-19 There are 62 primary schools in Co Monaghan with 7882 Students Statutory 1+ Post Primary Schools 2018-19 There are 12 post primary schools in Monaghan with a total of 5393 students Statutory 1+ Early School leavers programme Delivered by Youth Work Ireland Carrickmacross and Castleblayney and outreach support Voluntary 1+